tleecsm/VoVTCG/www/data/cards.md

  - Cost: 2

-All cards deployed this turn gain +1 Power until the end of the turn.
+All cards deployed this turn gain +1 Power until the end of this turn.
 <br>

 ##### ALP.NAT.006